9 Ways to Invest in Real Estate — Even if You’re No Mogul

 5. Buy a Vacation Property

-But in the long term, buying a vacation rental could pay off.
+Buying a vacation rental can pay off in multiple ways.
 Short-term rentals fetch higher rates than long-term rentals, though the rates you can charge may vary widely by the season.
 Vacation properties are often located in areas where real estate values have higher than average appreciation rates, making them a good long-term investment.

 If you opt to have the property professionally managed, you can expect management fees of about 25% of the income the property generates.